moka-rs/cache-trace/README.md

 bandwidth_.

 This makes LFS unattractive for public repositories as LFS stops working if they become popular, unless the user pays per-GB prices.
-Its better then to store the files directly in git, even if a poor practice.
+It is better then to store the files directly in git, even if a poor practice.

 - [About storage and bandwidth usage | GitHub Docs][gh-storage-usage]

 [gh-storage-usage]: https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-storage-and-bandwidth-usage

-## Copyright of Traces

-Copyrights are held by the authors of the paper.
-Please see the README files in each directory for more information.